 Mean 41 years

-cocoyam farmers were females while 35.4% of them were males.
-This implies that females are more involved and participate more actively in cocoyam production than the males.
-The study further revealed that 52.1% of the respondents fall within the age range of 41 and 50 years with mean age of 41 years; this implies that the majority of the farmers were younger, who can contribute positively to agricultural production and will be more flexible to new ideas.
-This result is consistent with the findings of Anyiam, et. al., (2023) who observed that youth constitute the majority of the cocoyam farmers and younger farmers are more flexible to new ideas and risk; hence they are expected to adopt innovations more readily than older farmers.
-The majority of the farmers (68.8%) had formal education with mean level of education at 10 years.
-This indicates that the farmers educational level is high because education has a great impact on farmers adoption rate.
-According to Onyewuchi, (2024), literacy level of farmers could easily help them understand, evaluate and likely adopt improved technologies and other agricultural technologies that may be available them.
-The literacy level greatly influences the decision making and adoption of innovation by farmers, which may bring about increase in production of the crop.
-The educational level of farmers does not only increase his productivity but also increase his ability to understand and evaluate new techniques.
-The majority of the farmers (50%) had household size of 6-10 persons with mean household size of 7 persons which indicates that there is appreciable source of family labour to help in farming operations.
-Majority (47.9%) of the cocoyam farmers had 11-15 years of farming experience while 33.3% had 6- 10 years farming experience with a mean of 10 years experience.
-This implies that they have acquired sufficient experience in cocoyam production and could easily fit into the adoption of climate smart agricultural techniques to optimize cocoyam production.
-According to Mukaila, et. al., (2022), years spent in farming operations and allied activities determine the skills and knowledge gained in the venture thus, the farming experience will greatly influence farmers’ production level and income as well.
-The study further showed that majority of the cocoyam farmers’ farm sizes ranged between 0.1-
+Cocoyam farmers were females, while 35.4% of them were males.
+This implies that females are more involved and participate more actively in cocoyam production than males.
+The study further revealed that 52.1% of the respondents fall within the age range of 41 and 50 years, with a mean age of 41 years; this implies that the majority of the farmers were younger, who can contribute positively to agricultural production and will be more flexible to new ideas.
+This result is consistent with the findings of Anyiam et. al. (2023), who observed that youth constitute the majority of the cocoyam farmers and younger farmers are more flexible to new ideas and risk; hence, they are expected to adopt innovations more readily than older farmers.
+The majority of the farmers (68.8%) had formal education, with a mean level of education of 10 years.
+This indicates that the farmers' educational level is high because education has a great impact on the farmers' adoption rate.
+According to Onyewuchi (2024), the literacy level of farmers could easily help them understand, evaluate, and likely adopt improved technologies and other agricultural technologies that may be available to them.
+The literacy level greatly influences the decision-making and adoption of innovation by farmers, which may bring about an increase in the production of the crop.
+The educational level of farmers not only increases their productivity but also increases their ability to understand and evaluate new techniques.
+The majority of the farmers (50%) had a household size of 6-10 persons, with a mean household size of 7 persons, which indicates that there is an appreciable source of family labour to help in farming operations.
+The majority (47.9%) of the cocoyam farmers had 11-15 years of farming experience, while 33.3% had 6- 10 years of farming experience, with a mean of 10 years of experience.
+This implies that they have acquired sufficient experience in cocoyam production and could easily fit into the adoption of climate-smart agricultural techniques to optimize cocoyam production.
+According to Mukaila et. al. (2022), years spent in farming operations and allied activities determine the skills and knowledge gained in the venture; thus, the farming experience will greatly influence farmers’ production level and income as well.
+The study further showed that the majority of the cocoyam farmers’ farm sizes ranged between 0.1-

-0.5 hectare (60.4%) which is also consistent with the findings of Nwafor, (2021).
+0.5 hectare (60.4%), which is also consistent with the findings of Nwafor (2021).

 Level of awareness and knowledge of climate-smart agricultural techniques Table 2: Awareness and knowledge of climate-smart agricultural practices

 Table 3.
-Factors affecting adoption of Integrated Pest Management
+Factors affecting the adoption of Integrated Pest Management

 Dependent variable: Adoption of Integrated Pest Management